sp1ky914/SPM/README.md

-# Spiky's map mod 2
+# Spiky's map mod
-New map mod, will be updated until I don't feel like it (probably when I have 10 maps.)
-Currently has 4 maps.
+new update: basically tweaked like 6 of the maps I personally hated that you probably also did to be more open and play better.